Acoustic & Electronic Instruments, Musicians, News, Tutorials, Videos & Interesting Finds

 • Genos (November 2017)

 Yamaha launched a new Tyros model roughly every three years (two years between the Tyros 3 and Tyros 4).
 Many had been expecting a Tyros 6 for quite some time.
 Yamaha’s new Genos top-of-the-line workstation is effectively a Tyros 6 in all but name, and arrived just over 4 years after the Tyros 5 was launched.
+It was a six year wait until the Genos2 launched.
 Yamaha continues to expand its other arranger workstation ranges, such as the PSR-S line.

 Overview of Differences